ivaninastoyanova/interactive-content/EN/00-Associative-Arrays/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-The force users are struggling to remember which side are the different force users from because they switch them too often.
+The force users are struggling to remember which side they have chosen last, because they switch them too often.

-So you are tasked to create a program to manage their profiles.
+Your task is to create a program that manages their profiles.

-You should store information for **every unique force user**, registered in the application.
+You should store information about **every unique force user** who is registered in the application.

-You will receive several **input lines in one of the following formats**:
+You will receive several input lines in one of the following formats:

 - "\{forceSide\} \| \{forceUser\}"
 - "\{forceUser\} -> \{forceSide\}"

-The **force user and force side are strings**, containing characters.

-If you receive **{force side \| force user}**, you should **check if such force user already exists**.
+If you receive {force side \| force user}, check **if such force user already exists**.
 If they do not, **add them** to the corresponding side.

-If you receive **{force user -> force side}**, you should **check if there is such force user already**.
-If they do, **change their side**.
+If you receive {force user -> force side}, check **if there is already such a force user**.
+If there is, **change their side**.

-If there is no such force user, **add them to the corresponding force side**, treating the command as new registered force user.
+If there is no such a force user, **add them to the corresponding force side**.

-Then you should print on the console:
+If the command is executed successfully, print out:

 "\{**forceUser**\} **joins the** \{**forceSide**\} **side!**"

-You should **end your program when you receive the command** "**End**".
+The program ends when you receive the "**End**" command.

-At that point you should print each force side by the **count of force users in descending order** then **ordered by name**.

-For each side, print the force users **ordered by name**.

-In case there are **no force users** on a side, you **should not print the side information**.

 ### Input

-- The input comes in the form of commands in one of the formats specified above
+- The input comes in the form of commands in one of the specified formats

-- The input ends when you receive the command "**End**"
+- The program stops when you receive the "**End**" command

 ### Output

-- Print each force side by the **count of force users in descending order** then **ordered by name**
+- Print out the **names of all force sides** ordered by the count of their force users in descending order, and then by their names in ascending order

+- For each side, print out **the names of all force users** that participate in it, ordered by their names

 - The output format is: